gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/crossover.md

 If installed with root privileges in *multi-user shared mode*, Crossover binaries will be located in `{{ic|/opt/cxoffice}}`{=mediawiki}.
 Each user\'s bottles will be placed in `{{ic|~/.cxoffice}}`{=mediawiki}.

-Some desktop environments like [KDE](KDE "KDE"){.wikilink} may have automatically placed menu entries as part of the installation process.
+Some desktop environments like [KDE](KDE "wikilink") may have automatically placed menu entries as part of the installation process.

 Installed programs should be located under a new menu entry called *Window Applications*.